chensxb97/object_detection_chatbot/README.md

 ![Screenshot](Screenshots/image20.jpg)

-*False negatives observed due to the problem of overcrowding
+*False negatives are observed due to the problem of overcrowding.*

 ### Speed